RestonMTC/XRMLabs-Shared/Readme.md

 Hello XRMLabs!

-This is course materials, sample code, whitepapers etc all for the RestonMTC XRMLabs Workshop.
+This is course materials, sample code, whitepapers etc for the RestonMTC XRMLabs Workshop.